Lantianzz/Scorecard-Bundle/README.md

 ### Important Notice

 - [Fix] 2 rare but critical bugs has been fixed from V1.2.1.
 Therefore I strongly advised anyone who uses Scorecard-bundle to update their older versions.
 See details of the bugs in the updates log for V1.2.1.
-Thanks to @ zeyunH for bring one of the bugs to me.
+Thanks to @ zeyunH for bringing one of the bugs to me.
 - [Notice] In several functions of WOE and ChiMerge module,  vector outer product is used to get the boolean mask matrix between two vectors.
 This may cause memory error if the feature has too many unique values (e.g.  a feature whose sample size is 350,000 and number of unique values is 10,000  caused this error in a 8G RAM laptop when calculating WOE).
 The tricky thing is the error message may not be "memory error" and this makes it harder for user to debug ( the current error message could be `TypeError: 'bool' object is not iterable` or  `DeprecationWarning:  elementwise comparison failed`).
 - [Fix] When using V1.0.2, songshijun007 brought up an issue about the occuring of KeyError due to too few unique values on training set and more extreme values in the test set.
 This issue has been fixed from V1.1.0.  (issue url: https://github.com/Lantianzz/Scorecard-Bundle/issues/1#issue-565173725).